paddycull/Convert-ScriptToModule/README.md

 ````
 This example will read the AllInOne.ps1 file and extract all functions or argument completers, as well as any #require tags to determine any RequiredModules for the psd1 file.
 - The module directory will be created at "C:\PSmodules\TestModule"
-- Each function will be placed in it's own self-named .ps1 file within a "Public" folder in the module directory
+- Each function will be placed in it's own self-named .ps1 file within a \Public folder in the module directory
 - Argument completers will be placed within \Init\LoadArgumentCompleters.ps1
-- The psd1 and psm1 files will be generated, with the required parameters such as any RequiredModules, and FunctionsToExport
+- The psd1 and psm1 files will be generated, with the required parameters such as any RequiredModules, PowerShellVersion and FunctionsToExport

 ### Example 2
 ```` powershell